t4d-gmbh/WebServerSetup/examples/HeadscaleVPN.md

-# Headscale VPN setup
+# Headscale VPN Setup 🌐

 This README provides instructions on how to use three Ansible roles: **Docker**, **Traefik**, and **Headscale**.
 These roles are designed to set up a Docker environment with Traefik as a reverse proxy and Headscale for managing Tailscale nodes.

-The setup deployed in this example is heavily inspired from the very nice [Headscale VPN video tutorial](https://www.youtube.com/watch?v=DQ1W5JFGBpY) (in German) from [Navigio](https://www.youtube.com/@Navigio1).
-If you are very new to Headscale, Tailscale and overlay networks (and understand German) above video tutorial is a good starting pont and will also help you to better understand what the **Docker**, **Traefik** and **Headscale** roles are doing in this automated setup.
+The setup in this example is heavily inspired by the excellent [Headscale VPN video tutorial](https://www.youtube.com/watch?v=DQ1W5JFGBpY) (in German) from [Navigio](https://www.youtube.com/@Navigio1).
+If you're new to Headscale, Tailscale, and overlay networks (and understand German), this video tutorial is a great starting point.
+It will help you better understand what the **Docker**, **Traefik**, and **Headscale** roles do in this automated setup.

 ## Prerequisites

 - Ansible installed on your control machine.
 - Access to a target machine (e.g., an Ubuntu server) where the roles will be applied.
-- SSH access to the target machine by means of an SSH key
+- SSH access to the target machine using an SSH key.

 ## Directory Structure